 - Prior to demolition, ensure that service to all applicable on-site utilities are shut off and/or disconnected. - Demolition of concrete foundations and related structures will be conducted by mechanical means (i.e. backhoe, ball and crane, etc.).
-The use of explosives will not be permitted. - Excessive debris will be removed from all haul trucks prior to leaving the Site. - Demolished materials will be loaded, properly transported to and disposed of at an appropriate off-site facility (i.e. demolition landfill, recycling center, etc.).
-On-site staff will also be responsible for properly manifesting all regulated materials which leave the Site, if required.
+The use of explosives will not be permitted. - Excessive debris will be removed from all haul trucks prior to leaving the Site.
+Furthermore, all haul trucks must be covered when transporting debris from the Site.

-- The contractor will be responsible for taking the appropriate measures to ensure the debris piles are appropriately secured at the end of each work day. - All demolition activities will be conducted in compliance with local, state and/or federal rules and regulations.
+- Demolished materials will be loaded, properly transported to and disposed of at an appropriate off-site facility (i.e. demolition landfill, recycling center, etc.).
+On-site staff will also be responsible for properly manifesting all regulated materials which leave the Site, if required. - The contractor will be responsible for taking the appropriate measures to ensure the debris piles are appropriately secured at the end of each work day. - All demolition activities will be conducted in compliance with local, state and/or federal rules and regulations.